 State of Arizona Teaching Certifications (2003 - 2010)

 Has your school been tasked with revamping its programs of study?
 Listen to a nine year educator and the journey they took leaving industry after 18 years to teach in a Title I high school in Arizona.
-Seven programs of study were built, including the critical CTE Future Business Leaders of America and DECA programs.
+Seven programs of study were built, including the critical Career & Technical Education (CTE) and a Student Organization of Future Business Leaders of America and DECA programs.
 An Academy of Finance and an Advisory Board established that opened the door to an Assistant Professorship.

 Hired to teach a program that needed a revamp, the process used at Grand Canyon University in the creation of a new University Degree approved by the Higher Learning Commission will be shared in this Keynote presentation and how it always starts with the Audience and the Stakekholders!

 What's In It for Me?
-Why should industry get involved?
-How can industry get involved.
-What do educators need to do to create a Win/Win for industry by building a partnership?
+Why should industry get involved teaching STEM?
+How can industry get involved?
+What do educators need to do to create a Win/Win for industry by building a collaborative partnership?

-Having access to critical corporate sponsorships will enable educators to build STEM classrooms.
+Having access to critical corporate sponsorships will enable educators to build STEM classrooms and participate in critical STEM professional development.
 Students will explore STEM careers and conduct experiments with the aid of subject matter experts from industry.
 Content subject matter experts "+" Application subject matter experts from industry "=" a Winning Partnership.

-Sign up to receive our Monthly Newsletter about STEM professional development.
+Sign up to receive a Quarterly Newsletter Promoting Industry/Academic partnerships including STEM professional development